British Motor Corporation (Australia): Leyland Motor Corporation of Australia

 By 1969 BMC Australia's parent company had merged with the Leyland Corporation to form British Leyland and a merger in Australia saw the creation of the British Leyland Motor Corporation of Australia.
 BMC Australia continued to trade as a division of the new company but had been renamed the Austin Morris Division by 1970.
 The company name was changed yet again in 1972 when it became the Leyland Motor Corporation of Australia, with the Austin Morris Division carried across to the new company.

 In 1973 the Morris Mini became the Leyland Mini and the Morris Mini Moke became the Leyland Moke.
 The Australian version of the Morris Marina, which had joined the range in 1972, became a Leyland Marina and was offered with a local market only six-cylinder 2,623 cc engine.
 Australian Marinas were also shipped as CKD assembly packs to New Zealand and South Africa, where the six cylinder engine was also offered.

 The Australian big car model, which was intended to see out the 1970s, was the 1973 Leyland P76.
-This was designed to take a straight six or alloy Rover V8 engine with the latter being the more popular, but V-8 engine supplies were restricted reducing production.
+This was designed to take a straight six or alloy Rover V8 engine; while the V8 variant was more popular and praised by the Australian motoring press, its availability was affected by limited supplies of that particular engine.

 Following the worldwide collapse of British Leyland and its associates, linked with the reduction of import tariffs protecting car manufacturers in Australia (Chrysler, Ford and Holden), the Victoria Park Racecourse, Sydney factory, opened by Lord Nuffield in 1957 was closed by 1975.
 Production of the Mini from imported CKD shells was continued by Pressed Metal Corporation (PMC) in the Sydney suburb of Enfield until 1978 and the Moke until 1982.
 PMC also assembled Land Rovers, Hinos and pressed metal coffins.

 Leyland of Australia then proceeded to assemble the Peugeot 505 (sedan and wagon) and import the Honda Quint, which was sold as the Rover Quintet locally.